Auditory Perception and Cognition

 Lecturer

-I am a Lecturer in Psychology at Goldsmiths, University of London.
-I am also a visiting researcher in the Computational Auditory Perception Group at Max Planck Institute for Empirical Aesthetics.
+I am a Lecturer in Psychology at Goldsmiths, University of London, and a visiting researcher in the Computational Auditory Perception Group at the Max Planck Institute for Empirical Aesthetics.
 I am interested in understanding the psychological and cultural foundations of complex social behaviour such as music and aesthetics, and the role they play in human societies and cultural evolution.
+My research combines computational methods with innovative psychological experiments to study how such behaviours emerge through the interplay of human cognition, social interaction, and cultural transmission.